LEARNAcademy/22-golf-winter-break-project/README.md

 # Golf Cohort Winter Project

 In order to keep up our skills over the Winter Break (and to prevent coding whiplash on January 3), we will be working on our Portfolios and getting them ready for the job hunt.
+The goal of this project is to:
+- prepare our Portfolio,
+- get in depth meaningful feedback,
+- and hold each other accountable.

 On January 3rd when we come back from break we will be re-presenting our updated portfolios to one another.